 Tomb of Pope Adrianus VI

 Pope Adrianus VI was born in 1459 as Adriaan Floriszoon Boeyens in the Dutch city of Utrecht.
 He was the son of a shipwright.
 Highly intelligent and a devout Catholic, he became a priest in 1490 and was commissioned in 1507 as one of the tutors of the young prince Charles, the future Charles V, King of Spain and Holy Roman Emperor.
 In December of 1521, the notorious Pope Leo X – born Giovanni de’ Medici – died.
 His cousin Giulio de’ Medici was seen as a favourite to succeed him, but he also had many staunch enemies.
 After a difficult conclave, the cardinals ultimately elected Adriaan on 9 January 1522.
-He was clearly a compromise candidate, his reputation was stainless, but most of the cardinals had never met him and did not really know who he was.
-Although Adriaan was himself a cardinal since 1517, he was in Spain at the time of his election.
+He was clearly a compromise candidate.
+His reputation was stainless, but most of the cardinals had never met him and did not really know who he was.
+Although Adriaan had himself been a cardinal since 1517, he was in Spain at the time of his election.
 The new pope did not arrive in Rome until August of 1522.
-He was 63 years old at the time and not too happy about his new job.
+He was 63 years old at the time and not at all happy about his new job.

 As pope, Adrianus – he did not change his birth name – was never popular, neither with the clergy, nor with the people of Rome.
 The clergy was unhappy that the new pope did not respect their privileges.
 The people believed the cardinals had elected a barbarian from the north, with no taste for fun or culture.
 Adrianus basically lived the life of a monk, spending little money on food and drink, and not at all on feasts.
 His entire staff consisted of an old lady from Flanders, who cooked his meals, cleaned and did his laundry.